gravito-framework/gravito/docs/en/guide/database/query-builder.md

 ```

 ### `pluck()`
-If you want to retrieve an array containing the values of a single column:
+If you want to retrieve an array containing values for a single column:
 ```typescript
 const titles = await Post.pluck('title'); // ['Hello World', 'Atlas Guide', ...]
 ```